 It gets challenging to maintain a codebase with fragility.
 Every fix or new feature introduces a few bugs in unexpected modules.
 Here the developer has to hunt the cause of errors, and on the other hand, he has to bear the distrusting management and clients.

 Code reuse is the practice of using existing code for a new function or software.
 Reusable code could be a library/module that is called multiple times within the codebase; or, the desired code can be copy-pasted from a completely separate software.
-But in order to reuse code, that code needs to be of high-quality — reliable, generic, and secure.
+But to reuse code, that code needs to be of high-quality — reliable, generic, and secure.

 “The desirable part of the code are horribly coupled to the undesirable parts of the code that you cannot use the desirable part of the code somewhere else.”